What Changed: Saudi Arabia Now Accepts the Apostille

 • Marriage Certificates - Required for spouse visa applications

-• Medical Certificates - Required for medical professional licensing by SCFHS (Saudi Commission for Health Specialties)
+• Medical Certificates - Apostilled for medical professional licensing by SCFHS (Saudi Commission for Health Specialties)

-• Commercial Documents - Company registrations, agency agreements, and contracts for business setup in KSA
+• Commercial Documents - Company registrations, agency agreements, and contracts apostilled for business setup in KSA

-• Employment (Work Visa / Iqama) - Saudi employers require attested qualifications and police clearance for work permit applications
+• Employment (Work Visa / Iqama) - Saudi employers require apostilled qualifications and police clearance for work permit applications

-• Family Reunification Visas - Joining a spouse or family member already working in KSA requires attested birth and marriage certificates
+• Family Reunification Visas - Joining a spouse or family member already working in KSA requires apostilled birth and marriage certificates

-• Professional Licensing (SCFHS) - Medical professionals need attested degrees and certificates for SCFHS registration.
-Engineers need attestation for the engineering board
+• Professional Licensing (SCFHS) - Medical professionals need apostilled degrees and certificates for SCFHS registration.
+Engineers need apostilled qualifications for the engineering board

-• Business Establishment in KSA - Setting up a company, branch office, or agency in Saudi Arabia requires attested commercial documents
+• Business Establishment in KSA - Setting up a company, branch office, or agency in Saudi Arabia requires apostilled commercial documents

-• Study at Saudi Universities - Academic transcripts and qualifications need attestation for university enrolment
+• Study at Saudi Universities - Academic transcripts and qualifications need an apostille for university enrolment

 Frequently Asked Questions